 The next step is to change the text that is currently displayed by the Button component.
 The panel located to the right of the design area is the Attributes panel.
 This panel displays the attributes assigned to the currently selected component in the layout.
-Within this panel, locate the text property and change the current value from "Button" to "Convert" as shown in Figure 3-13:
+Within this panel, locate the text property in the Common Attributes section and change the current value from "Button" to "Convert" as shown in Figure 3-11: